-The Job Location & Development Program is designed to assist students in securing off-campus, part-time employment regardless of their financial aid eligibility.
+The off-campus part-time jobs program is designed to assist students in securing off-campus, part-time employment regardless of their financial aid eligibility.
 The program's coordinator works with local employers to promote hiring JMU students and to assist with advertising their opportunities.
 Additionally, the program is centered on creating real-world experiences for students that will not only increase self-knowledge but also develop marketable skills that will provide a solid foundation for securing career options beyond graduation.